Interference engine: Timing gear failure

-In interference engine designs, replacing a timing belt in regular intervals or repairing chain issues as soon as they are discovered is essential, as incorrect timing may result in the pistons and valves colliding and causing extensive internal engine damage.
+In interference engine designs, replacing a timing belt in regular intervals (manufacturers recommend intervals ranging from 60000 to 104000 miles) or repairing chain issues as soon as they are discovered is essential, as incorrect timing may result in the pistons and valves colliding and causing extensive internal engine damage.
 The piston will likely bend the valves, or, if a piece of valve or piston is broken off within the cylinder, the broken piece may cause severe damage within the cylinder, possibly affecting the connecting rods.
 If a timing belt or chain breaks in an interference engine, mechanics check for bent valves by performing a leak-down test of each cylinder or by checking the valve gaps.
 A very large valve gap points to a bent valve.
-Repair options depend on the damage.
+Repair options depend on the extent of the damage.
 If the pistons and cylinders are damaged, the engine must be rebuilt or replaced.
-If valves are bent, but there is no other damage, replacing bent valves and rebuilding the cylinder head, as well as replacing the timing belt/chain components might be enough.
+If the valves are bent but there is no other damage, replacing the bent valves, rebuilding the cylinder head, and replacing the timing belt/chain components may be sufficient.